-The CCCM dataset provides a profile of aerosol type and mean aerosol extinction for each 136 CERES footprint.
-Seven common aerosol species are represented, including soluble and insoluble 137 particles, small and large dust particles, sulfuric acid, sea salt, and soot.
-The spectrally varying 138 extinction, single scattering albedo, and asymmetry of these aerosol species are parameterized 139 in the SOCRATES code as a function of aerosol mass mixing ratio, as described in Cusack et al. 140 (1998).
-For each aerosol type, we use the inverse of the SOCRATES parameterization of extinction 141 to derive profiles of aerosol mass mixing ratios from the aerosol extinction profiles.
-These aerosol 142 mass mixing profiles are used as input to the SOCRATES calculations, ensuring that the aerosol 143 extinction profiles in our calculations and the CCCM dataset match.
-144
+asymmetry of these aerosol species are parameterized in SOCRATES as a function of aerosol mass mixing ratio, as described in Cusack et al. (1998).
+For each aerosol type, we use the inverse of the SOCRATES parameterization of extinction to derive profiles of aerosol mass mixing ratios from the aerosol extinction profiles.
+These aerosol mass mixing profiles are used as input to the SOCRATES calculations, ensuring that the aerosol extinction profiles in our calculations and the CCCM dataset match.